richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 When a record is selected to enter the reservoir, another uniform random variable $i~\in~[0, n)$ is generated to decide which record to replace.

-_Algorithm Y_ replaces linear search with Newton's method, but unprofitably.
+_Algorithm Y_ replaces linear search with Newton's method, unprofitably (at the time).

 ## Algorithm Z